Designing a Resource and Support Hub for Dementia Caregivers

 Client Testimonial

 When I initially started working with Jay, I was looking for help designing an accessible, usable Resource directory for care partners of people with dementia. [...]
 Jay did an amazing job, and we ended up working together on a complete rebrand for ABC Dementia across our website, newsletter, distributable PDFs, and social media graphics.
 Jay’s work has made a huge difference in the presentation of my company and the experience of my Members and other users.
-I get frequent compliments on the professional and memorable graphics and the highly intuitive site navigation. [...]
-I’m excited to continue working together into the future.

 - Laura Herman, Founder, ABC Dementia (LinkedIn, July 2024)

-How This Project Strengthened My UX Practice
+How This Project Shaped My Practice

 What's Next